More than 50 migrants die in Mediterranean crossings - Journal du Cameroun

 The latest shipwreck is the most deadly in the Mediterranean since February 2 when 90 people drowned off the coast of Libya, according to the IOM.

-Across the Mediterranean, nine migrants including six children drowned when their vessel sank off the coast of Turkey.
+Across the Mediterranean, nine Syrians including seven children drowned when their vessel sank off the coast of Turkey.

 The group were travelling in a speedboat intending to head illegally to Europe, when the boat hit trouble off the coast of the southern Antalya province, state media reports said.